Property list: Representations

-Since the data represented by property lists is somewhat abstract, the underlying file format can be implemented many ways.
+Since the data represented by property lists is somewhat abstract, the underlying file format can be implemented in many ways.
 Namely, NeXTSTEP used one format to represent a property list, and the subsequent GNUstep and macOS frameworks introduced differing formats.

 NeXTSTEP

 Under NeXTSTEP, property lists were designed to be human-readable and edited by hand, serialized to ASCII in a syntax somewhat like a programming language.
 This same format was used by OPENSTEP.